navcoin/navcoin/doc/bech32-mod-gen-poly.md

 However since our requirements differ from those of Jamis, we used different approach to select the best performing polynomial.

-Here are the conditions we needed to satisfy:
+Here are the requirements we had:

 1. The generator polynomial should be capable of detecting up to 5 errors in 165-character bech32 string.
    - We wanted a 96-byte double public key to be encoded to bech32 format.
 Converting 8-bit based vector to 5-bit vector, the vector length for the double public key becomes 96 * 8 / 5 = 153.6 which is 154 bytes.
 In addition to that, 8-byte checksum, 2-byte HRP and 1-byte separator are needed.
 Adding those togethger, the resulting bech32 string becomes 165-character long.
-2. Also we want the polynomial to have the lowest false-positive error rate for 7 and 8 error cases up to 50 characters.
+2. The generator polynomial should have the lowest false-positive error rate for 7 and 8 error cases up to 50 characters.

-We generated 10-million randomly generated degree-8 generator polynomials, and computed their false positive error rates for the cases of various numbers of errors in the same way Jamis did.
+To find a polynomial best satisfying the requirements, we generated 10-million randomly generated degree-8 generator polynomials, and computed their false positive error rates for the cases of various numbers of errors in the same way Jamis did.

-Amongst them, there were two generator polynomials satisfying the first condition, namely:
+As a result, we found two generator polynomials satisfying the first condition:

 ```
 U1PIRGA7
 AJ4RJKVB
 ```

-Then we concluded that `U1PIRGA7` performed better in terms of the second condition and chose `U1PIRGA7`.
+After inspecting the details, we concluded that `U1PIRGA7` performed slightly better in terms of the second condition and chose `U1PIRGA7`.

 ## Actual steps taken